What To Eat In Istanbul ?

-Istanbul, witnessing variety of civilizations, is the place where the cuisines meet besides the continents.
-Being the capital of the empires that have enormously widened their territorities, the city continues keeping all the flavors from different regions of the World and the mixture of them too.
-There is so much to taste while visiting the city, so called local cuisine offers a lot to each and every palate.
+Istanbul, witnessing a variety of civilizations, is the place where the cuisines meet beside the continents.
+Being the capital of the empires that have enormously widened their territories, the city continues keeping all the flavors from different regions of the World and the mixture of them too.
+There is so much to taste while visiting the city, so-called local cuisine offers a lot to each and every palate.
 Here are some examples of Contemporary Turkish Cuisine that you should not miss during your stay in Istanbul.

 Decent Turkish Breakfast is the best way to start the day with.
 As there is no simple formula, the breakfast consists of many products and lasts forever till the tea is over.
 At least there should be 2 people to enjoy as the conversation is the main motive to enjoy the extensive time.
-Generally the elements are different kind of cheese from all the regions of Turkey, ham, pastrami, sucuk, eggs, vegetables, jams, kajmak and dried fruits.
-There are many restaurants that only serve breakfast and you may encounter with long lines in the weekends.
+Generally, the elements are different kinds of cheese from all the regions of Turkey, ham, pastrami, sucuk, eggs, vegetables, jams, kajmak, and dried fruits.
+There are many restaurants that only serve breakfast and you may encounter long lines on the weekends.

-Doner is basically meat cut into thin slices, it is served in various ways, some enjoy it plain in a dish with or without pilaff, otherwise it is consumed in a bread or lavas(burrito).
-Also it has another famous variation coming from the first capital of Ottoman Empire which is called Bursa Kebabı.
-This version is served in a dish over thin bread with tomato sauce and yoghurt which also is a must to try.
+Doner is basically meat cut into thin slices, it is served in various ways, some enjoy it plain in a dish with or without pilaff, otherwise, it is consumed in a slice of bread or lavas(burrito).
+Also, it has another famous variation coming from the first capital of the Ottoman Empire which is called Bursa Kebabı.
+This version is served in a dish over thin bread with tomato sauce and yogurt which also is a must to try.

-This is a real thin flatbread which has mixture of minced meat, onions, peppers, tomato and herbs on top, mostly served and consumed with parsley and lemon.
-You just roll the Lahmacun to eat and yoghurt drink (ayran) goes well with it.
-This meal is usually preferrred to skip the lunch or dinner in a quick and cheaper way.
+This is a real thin flatbread that has a mixture of minced meat, onions, peppers, tomato, and herbs on top, mostly served and consumed with parsley and lemon.
+You just roll the Lahmacun to eat and a yogurt drink (ayran) goes well with it.
+This meal is usually preferred to skip lunch or dinner in a quick and cheaper way.

 Kuru Fasulye (Beans)

-You may ask for the best places to eat while touring with your guide or you may join a guided food tour to have a bit of several stuff in a short time.
+You may ask for the best places to eat while touring with your guide or you may join a guided food tour to have a bit of a few foods in a short time.
 Remember that it is quite hard to find the best local experiences foodwise as you will see thousands of options but one belly to fill.